 Prize Money: TBC

 The League of Legends World Championship is the no.1 event on the LoL calendar.
-Played between October and November each year, the 2020 Championship finals will be played in Shanghai, where home team FunPlus Phoenix will attempt to defend their crown from 2019.
-The LoL World Cup is also one of the biggest betting events in esports, with betting sites all over the world offering markets on it.
+Played between October and November each year, the tournament brings together to best LoL esports teams from all over the globe.
+The LoL Worlds is also one of the biggest betting events in esports, with betting sites all over the world offering markets on it.

 Game: Dota 2